Virginia Creeper Trail Bike Rentals Adventure

 Do you like epic bike trails?
 How about riding your bike for 17 miles?

-The Virginia Creeper Trail, which is located in Southwest Virginia, is a 34-mile rail to trail path running from Whitetop Station to Abingdon.
+The Virginia Creeper Trail, located in Southwest Virginia, is a 34-mile rail-to-trail path that runs from Whitetop Station to Abingdon.

-The most popular part of that path is the portion that goes from Whitetop, which has an elevation of 3500 feet to Damascus, Virginia which is about 1900 feet.
+The most popular part of that path is the portion that goes from Whitetop, which has an elevation of 3,500 feet, to Damascus, Virginia, which is approximately 1,900 feet.

 That means you get to ride mostly downhill for 17 miles.
 I am sure we’ve piqued your interest.
 The bottom portion of the ride is flat and easy to pedal.